ducktown/duckietown.org/07_ideas.md

 * <span class="PHY"/>: For these projects, it is essential to work with a physical Duckiebot.
 * <span class="PHYP"/>: For these projects, it is essential to work with a physical Duckiebot, and it is necessary to have some space to build a Duckietown or portions thereof.
 * <span class="EDU"/>: These projects are tailored to improving the educational contribution.

+## FAQ from students

+**Can we get assigned to a specific mentor/institution?**

+To facilitate communication, we will match students to the institutions in the same time zone.

 ## Projects about performance optimization